brunei-darussalam - peacebuilding

 Starting Point

-This Ministry plays a crucial role in supporting the overall peacebuilding and security landscape.
-Pengiran Datin Seri Paduka Hajah Zety Sufina binti Pengiran Dato Paduka Haji Sani is the Deputy Minister of Finance and Economy (Fiscal).
-She also holds various boardships in many statutory bodies and government linked companies.
+Pengiran Datin Seri Paduka Hajah Zety Sufina binti Pengiran Dato Paduka Haji Sani is the Deputy Minister of Finance and Economy (Fiscal) which plays a crucial role in supporting the overall peacebuilding and security landscape.
+She also holds various board positions in many statutory bodies and government-linked companies.

 Peace Journey

-“Honestly, I haven’t been actively involved in organisations or movements because I simply don’t have the time.
-My contributions are more rooted in my work, where I’ve been in the finance field for over 30 years.
-Since becoming Deputy Minister in June 2022, my focus has been on ensuring budgets are allocated to areas that promote the safety, well-being, and development of women and youth.
-I believe this is one way I contribute to peace and security, even if indirectly.
+Her contributions are rooted in her work, where she has been in finance for over 30 years.
+Since becoming Deputy Minister in June 2022, she has focused on ensuring budgets are allocated to areas that promote the safety, well-being, and development of women and youth.
+She believes this is one way she can contribute to peace and security, even if indirectly.

-“Another key area is entrepreneurship.
-Under Darussalam Enterprise (DARe), we’ve supported programs like the Institute Business Academy and Micro Business Bootcamp, which help women and youth establish businesses and gain essential skills.
+She mentioned that another key area is entrepreneurship.
+Under Darussalam Enterprise (DARe), the ministry supported programs like the Institute Business Academy and Micro Business Bootcamp, which help women and youth establish businesses and gain essential skills.
 Programs like Go Digital ASEAN, a regional initiative, have been especially impactful.
-For instance, during the first phase of Go Digital ASEAN, over 1,030 women in Brunei were trained in digital skills, enabling them to access online markets and expand their businesses.
+For instance, during the first phase of Go Digital ASEAN, over 1,030 women in Brunei Darussalam were trained in digital skills, enabling them to access online markets and expand their businesses.
 This initiative is ongoing, with further funding to reach more individuals, particularly those in disadvantaged communities.

-“We also have projects like i-Usahawan, which supports youth-owned businesses by giving them access to government contracts.
+The ministry also has projects like i-Usahawan, which supports youth-owned businesses by giving them access to government contracts.
 This program has expanded beyond the energy sector and now includes areas like catering, cleaning, and logistics.
-By focusing on smaller businesses, particularly those run by women or youth, we help them gain the experience needed to compete in larger markets.
+By focusing on smaller businesses, particularly those run by women or youth, the program helps them gain the experience needed to compete in larger markets.
 This initiative is crucial because many small businesses struggle to compete with established players.

 Success Stories

-“Women bring a unique perspective to issues affecting women and youth.
-As natural nurturers, women are often more empathetic and understanding, which makes them effective leaders in areas like education, healthcare, and social development.
+In her view, women bring a unique perspective to issues affecting women and youth.
+As natural nurturers, women are often more empathetic and understanding, making them effective leaders in education, healthcare, and social development.
 For instance, women tend to approach problems with a focus on collaboration and compassion, which helps create lasting solutions.

-“I always say that behind every successful man is a successful woman, and the same applies to society.
+She always says that behind every successful man is a successful woman, and the same applies to society.
 Women play a critical role in shaping the next generation, instilling values that contribute to a more caring and respectful community.
-By involving women in leadership and decision-making processes, we ensure that these perspectives are included, which ultimately leads to better outcomes for everyone.”
+Involving women in leadership and decision-making processes ensures that these perspectives are included, which ultimately leads to better outcomes for everyone.

 -